The small village of Brampton Abbotts is just a few miles to the north of Ross-on-Wye.

 Visiting Brampton Abbotts Church

 It is not possible to gain access to the interior of the Church at present due to health and safety issues.
-The churchyard is fully accessible, however and is well worth a visit simply to take in the view.
+The churchyard is usually fully accessible, however and is well worth a visit simply to take in the view.
 The exterior of the church is fully accessible.
-Parking for a few cars is available in front of the lychgate and a larger car park through the gate on the north side of the church.
+Parking for a few cars is available in front of the lychgate and normally a larger car park through the gate on the north side of the church is available though while building work is ongoing (October 2018) that is out of action.
+Please note that building work may impede access to parts of the church yard too.

 Services at Brampton Abbotts